jjennammari/kickoff42.nvim/README.md

 But in all seriousness I feel like the **syntax highlighting**, seamless **navigation** through code/codebases, **on-screen** **compiler** and **norminette warnings**, and even CoPilot chat, helped me a LOT in optimizing my workflow without compromising simplicity.

 This doesn't aim to be a hand-holding config at all.
-I believe most AI and LSP tools do not help a begginner programmer, It's like learning how to ride a bike but never removing the training wheels off.
+I believe most AI and LSP tools do not help a beginner programmer, It's like learning how to ride a bike but never removing the training wheels off.

 Let me know if you have any doubts/issues and feel free to PM me on slack, my user is **manmaria**.